accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 The disproportionate burden can be invoked when it is reasonably impossible for the organisation to make a content or feature accessible, particularly in cases where making it accessible would compromise the organisation's ability to fulfil its public service mission or achieve its economic objectives.

-Content or functionalities that are not made accessible due to a derogation for disproportionate burden shall be accompanied by an alternative enabling the user to access equivalent content or functionalities, as long as the production of this alternative does not itself constitute a disproportionate burden.
+Content or features that are not made accessible due to a derogation for disproportionate burden shall be accompanied by an alternative enabling the user to access equivalent content or features, as long as the production of this alternative does not itself constitute a disproportionate burden.

 If the content or functionality relates to the main tasks of a body entrusted with a public service mission, the exemption must be accompanied by an alternative that provides an equivalent service to the user.
 Unless there is a justified exception, the derogation does not apply to an entire website or mobile application.